ngryman/graceful-fs-stream/README.md

 > Graceful filesystem streams.

-Provides both readable and writable filesystem streams that open the file on **first read or write**.
+Provides both readable and writable filesystem streams that open files on **first read or write**.

-Because stream producers are not always stream consumers, it can be useful to create a stream without worrying if data has ever been read or written.
+Because stream producers are not always stream consumers, it can be useful to create a stream without worrying if data has ever been read or written.<br>
-It lazy opens or creates files.
+`gfs` lazy opens or creates files.
 So it ensures a loose coupling between stream creation and file opening or creation.
-This can be useful in various use case where you can to create streams without accessing the file system yet.
+This can be useful in various use cases where you want to create streams without accessing the file system yet.

 ## Installation